Monday, August 31, 2020

 I'll still listen to the Buttertones.
 But with so many questions unanswered, it will be difficult to go back to earlier this summer, "a time when everything was fine."

-Epilogue (February 2024): The Buttertones, nearly derailed by the 2020 allegations and with only two members left from its previous incarnation, has released a new single and recently played a string of live shows.
+Epilogue (February 2024): The Buttertones, nearly derailed by the 2020 allegations and with only two members left from its previous incarnation, are releasing new music again and recently played a string of live shows.

 No comments: